martin-sicho/genui-docker/README.md

 git submodule update --init --recursive
 ```

 The submodules will be checked out to `${REPO_ROOT}/src/`.
-If you want, you can go to each module and check out the versions of the backend and GUI code that you want.
+If you want, you can go to each module folder and check out the versions of the backend and frontend that you want.
 If you want to replace these submodules with your own repositories, just replace the appropriate URLs in `${REPO_ROOT}/.gitmodules` before running the command above.

 ## The Base Image